benetkiewicz/blog/_drafts/2015-01-20-asp-vnext-configure-owin-example.md

 `owin.ResponseBody` is where, by OWIN specification, the content of the response should be placed.

-The driver for entire process here is __Katana__: OWIN implementation by Microsoft.
+The driver for entire process here is [__Katana__][katana]: OWIN implementation by Microsoft.
 Katana packages can be found on nuget.
 You'll need `Microsoft.Owin.Host.HttpListener` and `Microsoft.Owin.Hosting` to run this sample.
 The entire C# console app that self-hosts the poor man's MVC looks like this (notice _AppFunc_ alias for readability):

 {% highlight C# %}
 using System;